-Selective Dorsal Rhizotomy (SDR) was first developed in 1898 but has become more popular over the last 30 years as techniques have advanced.
-It is a neurosurgical procedure aimed at reducing spasticity (tight and stiff muscle tone) in the lower limbs.
-It is most commonly used for children with spastic diplegia (two limbs affected) which accounts for 25-30% of children born with cerebral palsy.
+SDR was first developed in 1898, but has become more popular over the last 30 years as techniques have advanced.
+It's a neurosurgical procedure aimed at reducing spasticity (tight and stiff muscle tone) in the lower limbs.
+It's mostly used for children with spastic diplegia (two limbs affected).
+Spastic diplegia accounts for 25 to 30% of children born with cerebral palsy.

 The surgery aims to:

-In the UK, NICE (the National Institute of Clinical Excellence) has issued guidance demonstrating that SDR is most effective for children between four and 10 years of age.
+The National Institute of Clinical Excellence (NICE) has issued guidance that SDR is most effective for children between 4 and 10 years of age.
 In America the surgery may be performed on younger children.
-Read more about suitability of SDR.

 In general, SDR in the UK is not possible when the following are present: